A ‘fair, scaled market’: Why The Trade Desk is launching a TV OS

 The Trade Desk, which owns and operates The Current, is entering the fray to fix a broken CTV supply chain, make advertising more effective and improve the overall TV advertising ecosystem, according to Founder and CEO Jeff Green.

-“Ventura is an innovative new streaming operating system that that represents the most significant upgrade for advertisers, content owners, viewers, OEM [original equipment manufacturers] and any companies that offer content,” Green told employees during a company event on Tuesday.
+“Ventura is an innovative new streaming operating system that represents the most significant upgrade for advertisers, content owners, viewers, OEM [original equipment manufacturers] and any companies that offer content,” Green told employees during a company event on Tuesday.
 “Ventura will usher in the most advanced CTV advertising ecosystem ever by creating the most advanced operating system.”

 As the CTV space rapidly evolves, some industry observers have floated that the next stage of streaming dominance could come down to the TV OS.